alasin/alasin.github.io/projects.md

 [![image5](/public/images/image4_thumb.png)](/public/images/image4.png)
 [![image6](/public/images/image5_thumb.png)](/public/images/image5.png)

-*Resultant image:*<br>
+<u>Resultant image:</u>

 [![image6](/public/images/cloudlessimage_thumb.png)](/public/images/cloudlessimage.png)

 **Digital Archive for Paintings - A text and content-based image retrieval system**

 Shekhawati paintings in Rajasthan have adorned the walls of havelis and houses since 17th century.
 This project aimed at creating a digital archive for these paintings and murals where we can search for digital paintings based on their annotations and image features.
-I did this Digital Humanities research project under the supervision of [Prof. Sundar S. Balasubramaniam](http://www.bits-pilani.ac.in/pilani/sundarb/profile) and [Prof. Geetha B.](http://universe.bits-pilani.ac.in/goa/geethab/Profile). <br>
+I did this Digital Humanities research project under the supervision of [Prof. Sundar S. Balasubramaniam](http://www.bits-pilani.ac.in/pilani/sundarb/profile) and [Prof. Geetha B.](http://universe.bits-pilani.ac.in/goa/geethab/Profile).

 A simple tag and content-based image retrieval system was built for the web platform to facilitate image search through the database.

-*Some snapshots:*<br>
+<u>Some snapshots:</u>

 [![image1](/public/images/t_search_thumb.png)](/public/images/t_search.png)
 [![image2](/public/images/i_search_thumb.png)](/public/images/i_search.jpg)